-South American exotic hardwood flooring is trending back into high-end homes but is it worth the extra cost?
-What is it about Brazilian hardwood that sets it apart from imported woods from other regions around the globe?
+South American exotic hardwood flooring is trending back into high-end homes, but is it worth the extra cost?
+What sets Brazilian hardwood apart from imported woods from other regions around the globe?
 Here is a quick guide to Brazilian hardwood that will help you decide.

 Imported or Domestic?